strapi/strapi-meetups/README.md

 ## Online meetup

-We host an Online Meetup on the 3rd Thursday of every month at 8am PST.
-We use [issues](https://github.com/strapi/strapi-meetups/issues/1) to discuss what topics should be covered next.
-Please feel free to suggest topics :)
+We host an Online Meetup on the **3rd Thursday of every month at 8am PST**.
+We create [issues](https://github.com/strapi/strapi-meetups/issues/1) to discuss what topics should be covered next.
+Please feel free to suggest topics you're interested in :)

 ## Community support